zero-functional/zero-functional/README.md

 `zf_inline_dbg` will print the generated code `proc inlineMap` (see below).

 The sections directly map to their counterparts in `ExtNimNode`:
-- `pre` prepare section: initialize variables and constants
+- `pre` prepare section: initialize variables and constants.
+It is possible to do the entire implementation in the `pre` section.
 	- all variables that are used in other sections have to be defined here!
 - `init` variable initialization before the loop
 - `loop` the actual loop action (maps to `ext.node`)